alex-mcgovern/react-patient-dashboard/README.md

 ## What would I have done if I had more time?

-- [x] Build a Pokemon detail view, probably with a modal or drawer (I found time)
 - [ ] Add filtering to the table view
 - [ ] Round out styling — particularly on smaller screens, and add a mobile menu